Imagine fresh sage wrapped under savory prosciutto on tender chicken in lemon-garlic sauce.

 Unlike traditional ham in the U.S., thin slices of prosciutto crisp like bacon in this dish for a delightful texture.
 Add a little sage and a light, lemony sauce and you’ll understand why Saltimbocca [sȯl-təm-ˈbä-kə] literally means to jump in the mouth—it’s that good.

-- 1/2 cup sprouted wheat flour or sweet rice flour for gluten-free
+- 1/2 cup sprouted wheat flour ((almond flour or sweet rice flour for gluten-free))

 - 1 teaspoon ground black pepper

-- 4 boneless, skinless chicken breasts — pounded flat
+- 4 boneless, skinless chicken breasts (, pounded to even thickness)

 - 4 thin slices prosciutto

 - 2 tablespoons minced fresh parsley leaves

 - 2 cloves garlic (, minced)

 - 3/4 cup chicken stock